 The majority of residential and commercial solar PV systems in the U.S. today are designed to provide energy to the building or site on which they are located, and operate in parallel with the electric utility.
 These systems are referred to as "grid connected" systems.
-When the way to retrofit an existing PV system to enable off-grid power.
+When the electrical grid goes down during an outage, the inverters have "anti-islanding" protections as defined by electrical codes and standards (UL17411/IEEE1547) that de-energize the systems to ensure the safety of grid utility workers.
+This results in a system that cannot be utilized in a grid outage, which often times is the most critical time to have power.
+With appropriate switches, controls, and planning, systems can be made to operate in both grid-connected mode as well as off-grid.
+Adding an ESS is the most common way to retrofit an existing PV system to enable off-grid power.